-- 8. Non wheelchair accessible vehicles shall only be considered for licensing as a replacement for an existing non wheelchair accessible vehicle - Vehicles shall meet the following minimum dimensions without modification to the manufacturer's specification:- - (a) Height (Inside)
+- 8. Non wheelchair accessible vehicles shall only be considered for licensing as a replacement for an existing non wheelchair accessible vehicle, with the exception of fully electric vehicles i.e., vehicles that are powered solely by battery and do not also have an internal combustion engine. - 9.
+Vehicles shall meet the following minimum dimensions without modification to the manufacturer's specification:- - (a) Height (Inside)